THE BLUE BOX RECYCLING INITIATIVE

 Q: Why do I need to sort my waste?

 A: Sorting of my waste will help reduce waste going to the landfill.
 The recyclables can also be used as raw materials for new products.

 Q: How do I dispose of the sorted bag or should I give the bags to my PSP?

-A: A recycler will be assigned to your area who will pick up the colour coded bags every Saturday.
-The contact of the recycler would be displayed on our webpage, mobile app and fliers.
+A: A recycler will be assigned to your area who will pick up the color-coded bags every Saturday.
+The contact of the recycler would be displayed on our webpage, mobile app, and fliers.